It Never Entered My Mind

 Miles Davis Quintet — Rudy Van Gelder Studio, Hackensack, NJ, 11 May 1956 — Miles Davis (tp), John Coltrane (ts), Red Garland (p), Paul Chambers (b), Philly Joe Jones (d)

-Frank Sinatra - recorded 4 March 1955, released on In the Wee Small Hours that year
+Frank Sinatra with orchestra arranged and conducted by Nelson Riddle –– recorded at KHJ Studios in Hollywood on 4 March 1955; released on the 1955 album In the Wee Small Hours

 In the Wee Small Hours is an album by Frank Sinatra with arrangements by Nelson Riddle, released in 1955.
 It is with this album that Sinatra perfected the concept album, fully realizing the ideas he had been grappling with in record presentation going all the way back to The Voice from 1946.
 It remains one of the most celebrated and enduring concept albums that Sinatra put out during the 1950s.